Alan-A/GetSimple-I18N-InnovationGrid/README.md

 This repository contains a set of files for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
 The files require the use of several of the i18n series of multi-language plugins for GetSimple and are based on an updated version the default GetSimple [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/), which I have named InnovationGrid.

-The InnovationGrid theme is responsive and uses Grid and Flex CSS3 techniques.(This is instead of the Skeleton CSS used by the [Responsive Innovation](http://get-simple.info/extend/theme/responsive-innovation/615/) theme.)
+The InnovationGrid theme is responsive and uses Grid and Flex CSS3 techniques.
+(This is instead of the Skeleton CSS used by the [Responsive Innovation](http://get-simple.info/extend/theme/responsive-innovation/615/) theme.)

 The theme has four different layouts according to the width of the browser window and the widest has a right-hand sidebar as in the default Innovation theme.
 Two layout - i.e. grid - files are provided, one for two aside elements in the sidebar and one for three.
 The grid file which is active is specified by commenting in/out the relevant .css file in the default template.php template file.

-A 'burger menu' is active in smaller screens instead of the standard fixed display
+A 'burger menu' is active in smaller screens instead of the standard fixed display.

+The repository also includes a components.xml file, which us used to a number of page elements such as the search fields and navigation.

 ## Installation

 This theme is installed in the GetSimple themes folder in the standard manner: upload, unzip, select the theme in the admin themes tab.

+In addition the components.xlm file has to be copied into the folder:
+* Site_Installation_Folder\data\other\

 ### Aside Elements